If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 There’s no known interaction between Ilaris and alcohol.

 But Ilaris and alcohol can cause similar side effects, including nausea, vomiting, and headache.
-So drinking alcohol during your Ilaris treatment could make these side effects worse.
+So drinking alcohol during your Ilaris treatment could worsen these side effects.

-If you drink alcohol, talk with your doctor about how much may be safe for you to drinking during your Ilaris treatment.
+If you drink alcohol, talk with your doctor about how much, if any, may be safe to consume during your Ilaris treatment.

 Pregnancy and breastfeeding

-It’s not known whether it’s safe to use Ilaris while pregnant or breastfeeding.
+It’s unknown whether it’s safe to use Ilaris while pregnant or breastfeeding.

 If you’re pregnant or breastfeeding, or planning to become pregnant or breastfeed, talk with your doctor before starting treatment with Ilaris.

-Your doctor may suggest treatment with Ilaris if you have certain forms of periodic fever syndrome or Still’s disease.
+Your doctor may suggest treatment with Ilaris if you have certain forms of periodic fever syndrome, Still disease, and gout flare-ups.

 Before beginning treatment with Ilaris, ask your doctor important questions that help you feel comfortable with the drug and your treatment choices.
 Some examples to help get you started include:

-You may also be interested in learning more about treatment options for Still’s disease in adults or treatments for familial Mediterranean fever.
+You may also be interested in learning more about treatment options for Still disease in adults, familial Mediterranean fever, or gout flare-ups.

 To get information on different conditions and tips for improving your health, subscribe to any of Healthline’s newsletters.
 And to connect with others who have your condition, join a Bezzy community.